 Oriented horizontally, the card features an upward-slanting nameplate that is common to the 1972 Topps NBA set.
 The plate reads “ABA 1971/1972 Rebounds Leaders”.

 It’s not the sexiest card.
 It’s not even considered a bonafide rookie card.
-But the 1972 Julius Erving Topps #255 is a card from Erving’s rookie year with a strong value floor and lots of potential for growth.
+But the 1972 Julius Erving Topps #255 is a card from Erving’s rookie year with a strong value floor and lots of growth potential.

 Julius Erving Rookie Card Worth